weselyd/wk6_assignment/README.md

 * Save previous recommendations in browser or database
 * Add "Sign in with Google" capability
 * Further integration with user details (sourced from Firebase) in UI
+* Bundle Tailwind CSS classes for cleaner, more readible code